spassvogel/gilles-game/docs/thoughts.md

 04/08/2019 Swap items between warehouse and adventurers [x] Take items from warehouse and assign to adventurer inventory [ ] Take items from warehouse and assign to adventurer gear

+08/08/2019 Combat
+Still haven't figured out a combat game system.
+But can implement some ground work.
+Want to store the combat state in the store as such:
+combat: {
+    actors: [{
+        allegiance: "player|enemy",
+        location: [2,1],
+        health: 10,
+        actionPoints: 3,
+    }],
+    turn: "player",
+    action: {
+        type: "move|shoot|..."
+        actor: "actorId",
+        target: { location: [6,3]}
+        actionEndsAt: time
+    }
+}

+We can render game as ascii art for now using a PRE tag